 ROUND(S) OF FORCED FEELINGS – Feel passionately about a random suggestion.
 I like using the game Taboo or Catch Phrase to generate a random word.
-Again, let’s do this in two rounds: As if expressing yourself to your best friend and then as soon f directly reacting to the object that evokes your feeling.
+Again, let’s do this in two rounds: As if expressing yourself to your best friend and then as if directly reacting to the object that evokes your feeling.

 Everyone can now sit down – except for two players.